cwelt/Java-Threaded-Binary-Search-Tree-Visualization/README.md

 - All Interaction is done through the GUI, and all output is shown on cmd & on the status bar on the app's footer, besides the BFS Travese output which is shown only on the cmd due it's length.

 - Instead of manipulating each operation separatly directly via the graphical user interface, you could alternatively upload a script input file :page_facing_up:.
 The format the script file is a separate line for each command.
 See [Input File Example](InputFileExample.txt) for a demo input file.
-The command interpreter is case in-sensitive so you could type either *Preorder* or either *preorder*.
-Some commands accept no arguments, other one arguments and other two arguments, here is the entire list of commands which are accetable in a script input file:
+The command interpreter is case in-sensitive so you could for example type either *Preorder* or *preorder*.
+Some commands accept no arguments, other only one argument and other two arguments, here is the entire list of commands which are allowed in a script input file, associated with their arguments (argument type & whether the argument is mandatory or not):

 |    Command     |        Argument1        |        Argument2        |
 |----------------|-------------------------|-------------------------|